Carbs aren’t all created equal!

 High GI carbs are typically very low fiber.
 This means that all you’re typically ingesting is sugar as opposed to anything that’s actually going to serve any practical purpose within your system.
 You really want to ensure that the carbs you eat for typical energy release have a low “net worth” once the fibre has been removed.
 As a rule of thumb, this will ensure energy sustenance and internal well being.

-Now that you know the difference between the carb varieties, you can now successfully integrate them into your daily structure and form a wholesome diet plan.
+Now that you know the difference between the Good Carbohydrates and Bad Carbohydrates for Weight Loss, you can now successfully integrate them into your daily structure and form a wholesome diet plan.
 Completely removing any element whatsoever is never the best way to ensure overall vitality.
 A balance, however, especially if you’re very physically active is certainly going to serve your needs effectively.